Irresistibly Ageless

 Physical Exfoliation:

 This involves using a granular scrub, that when applied to the skin, physically buffs or abrades the skin’s surface to remove dead cells and buildup.
-Some exfoliants are extremely gritty and I don’t recommend them because even just gently scrubbing with a grittier exfoliant can do damage.
-If you prefer a physical exfoliant, choose one with soft grit or a beadlike texture that also contains ingredients that will moisturize & nourish your skin.
-Physical exfoliants effectively remove dead skin cells, but you don't want to, nor do you need to scrub hard.
+Some exfoliants are extremely gritty and I don’t recommend them because even gentle scrubbing with a hard grit exfoliant can cause damage.
+If you prefer a physical exfoliant, choose one with soft grit or a bead-like texture with ingredients that will moisturize & nourish your skin.
+Physical exfoliants effectively remove dead skin cells.
+You don't need to scrub hard to achieve exfoliation.
 If you scrub too hard, it can lead to micro-tears in the skin, make acne worse, and lead to hyperpigmentation.
 Gentle massage for about 10-15 seconds will shed those dead cells.

 Chemical Exfoliation:

-Chemical exfoliation uses acids, generally alpha or beta-hydroxy acids, which break down the bonds between skin cells to eliminate the dead skin and decongest the pores.
+Chemical exfoliation uses alpha-hydroxy and beta-hydroxy acids (AHAs & BHAs), which break down the bonds between skin cells to eliminate the dead skin and decongest the pores.
 Don’t let the words “chemical” or “acid” scare you, as this exfoliation process is a very safe way to renew your skin.
-Chemical exfoliants are in fact gentler on skin than physical exfoliants, and you can totally use beta-hydroxy acid exfoliators every day because they are water-soluble acids made from sugary fruits and extremely gentle on skin.
+Chemical exfoliants are water-soluble acids made from sugary fruits and are extremely gentle on the skin, allowing them to be used more often.
+When using an AHA/BHA exfoliant, do not use products containing retinol on your skin on the same day.
+Retinol (vitamin A) alone renews the skin so additional AHAs could cause over-exfoliation, leading to irritation, redness, burning, and itchy skin.

 Mechanical Exfoliation:

-Mechanical exfoliation is using a tool, such as a body brush, to physically remove dead cells from your skin’s surface and it’s a great tool for a quick sweep across your legs & arms before getting into the tub or shower.
+Mechanical exfoliation uses a tool, such as a body brush, to remove dead cells from your skin’s surface, great for a quick sweep across your legs & arms before getting into the tub or shower.

 Normal to dry skin

 Alpha-hydroxy acids (glycolic & lactic) are a great choice because your skin can typically tolerate the higher strength.
-Plus, AHAs are humectants that draw moisture into the skin while also targeting pigmentation and aging.
+Their humectants draw moisture into the skin, targeting pigmentation and aging.
 Glycolic acid penetrates deep into the skin and stimulates collagen production, creating a suppler, brighter appearance.
-AHAs do make skin more photo-sensitive so exfoliation should be done at night and sunscreen is a must during the day.
+AHAs DO make skin more photo-sensitive so exfoliation should be done at night and sunscreen is a must during the day.
 Drier skin types should avoid physical exfoliation because it can strip natural oils.

-Acne or oily skin does best with a benzoyl peroxide or salicylic acid (beta-hydroxy acid) chemical exfoliant to remove dead cells, clean out congested pores of debris & excess oil, and prevent blackheads & whiteheads.
-However, using BHA’s in conjunction AHA’s with is a great way to keep skin supple & youthful-looking.
-Salicylic acid does not make your skin more sensitive to the sun, however, the sun is not your skin’s friend and sunscreen should still be worn during the day.
-Gentle physical exfoliants also work well on acne or oily skin, just remember, gentle exfoliation is key.
+Acne or oily skin does best with beta-hydroxy acid (benzoyl peroxide or salicylic) chemical exfoliants to remove dead cells, clean out congested pores, and prevent blackheads & whiteheads.
+Combining an alpha-hydroxy acid is a great way to keep skin supple & youthful-looking.
+Salicylic acid does not make your skin more sensitive to the sun, however, sunscreen should always be worn for protection.

 Sensitive skin

-Alpha-hydroxy & beta-hydroxy acids can both be used on sensitive skin as they are gentle.
-However, if your skin is overly sensitive, using a combination of AHAs, fruit extracts & skin-soothing botanicals or a peptide/amino acid complex would probably be better.
-Sensitive skin might also do better with a physical exfoliant that utilizes gentle beads and incorporates soothing ingredients.
-Unfortunately, some very sensitive skin just cannot tolerate any exfoliation, in which case the process should be skipped altogether.
+Alpha-hydroxy & beta-hydroxy acids are gentle enough for sensitive skin, but overly sensitive skin should use fruit enzymes with skin-soothing botanicals or a peptide/amino acid complex.
+Sensitive skin may also do well with a physical exfoliant with gentle beads and soothing ingredients.
+Unfortunately, extremely sensitive skin generally cannot tolerate exfoliation and the process should be skipped altogether.

-To sum things up, exfoliation is a wonderful skincare routine and you should do what feels right for you.
-In other words, listen to your skin.
-If you want to try exfoliating every day, either once or twice, do it.
-If you find it to be too irritating, cut back.
-Sometimes skin needs to acclimate to the ingredients, especially if exfoliation is new to you.
-Start with 1-2 times a week and build up from there.
+In conclusion, exfoliation is a wonderful skincare routine, but you should do what is right for your skin type.
+You can try following the skin type recommendations listed above and if irritation occurs, cut back.
+Sometimes skin needs to acclimate to the ingredients, especially if exfoliation is a new routine.
 Additionally, with the chemical exfoliants, do a test patch on your skin to see if any irritation occurs.

-Have a listen to Dr. Whitney Bowe.
-She is a board-certified dermatologist and presents an informative lesson on exfoliation.
-She is a fan of chemical exfoliation as she feels it is best for the skin.
-She is not incorrect.
+Dr. Whitney Bowe is a board-certified dermatologist who has created an informative video explaining exfoliation.
+She believes chemical exfoliation is best for the skin and is not incorrect.
 As stated above, chemical exfoliants are gentler, but physical exfoliants can be just as productive as long as the cleanser and you are gentle on your skin.

 References: